azminofal/Basics-Python-Resume/README.md

 # Python Basics Repository
-This repository is used for compiling resumes and exercises on Python basics.
+This repository is used for compiling resumes and exercises.